vovapasko/dmc-front/techdoc.md

 This project was generated with  [Angular CLI](https://github.com/angular/angular-cli)  version 7.3.8 and updated to 10.1.1.

-The project was created by [Themeforest](https://themeforest.net/item/ubold-responsive-web-app-kit/13489470) and included only angular full version.
+The project was created by [Themeforest](https://themeforest.net/item/ubold-responsive-web-app-kit/13489470) and included only angular full version it was 3.4.0 version.
 Current Ubold version is 4.1.0 which implement Vue.js, React.js and Angular as well.

 ## Create files and folders